-- 1. Three research projects will be assigned throughout the class. - 2.
+- 1. Four research projects will be assigned throughout the class. - 2.
 Project instructions, supporting reference material, and a rubric (if appropriate) will be provided. - 3.
-Research Project I should be completed and submitted during the week of February 5th. - 4.
-Research Project II should be completed and submitted during the week of March 25th. - 5.
-Research Project III should be completed and submitted during the week of April 15th.
+Research Project I should be completed and submitted during the week of February 7th. - 4.
+Research Project IIA should be completed and submitted during the week of March 25th. - 5.
+Research Project IIB should be completed and submitted during the week of April 3rd. - 6.
+Research Project III should be completed and submitted during the week of April 17th.